 - heavy bleeding and dizziness

-Dizziness is a common pregnancy symptom.
-As with many first trimester symptoms, it often goes away without intervention.
-However, dizziness may return later in pregnancy, as the growing uterus puts pressure on various blood vessels.
+Dizziness is a common pregnancy symptom, and like other early symptoms, it often goes away without medical treatment.
+Dizziness may return later in the pregnancy as the growing uterus puts pressure on various blood vessels.

-If dizziness is severe, a doctor may recommend diagnostic tests, especially for anemia.
+If dizziness is severe, a doctor may recommend diagnostic tests, such as for anemia.

-A person should not ignore dizziness or any other pregnancy symptoms, as they can be a warning from the body of potential problems.
+A person should not ignore dizziness or other symptoms during pregnancy, as these can be a warning from the body.